jeffrey-boop/Nowcasting_Signatures_ML/data/How_to_get_updated_data.md

 4. Run "preprocess_data.py" to preprocess the data.

-5. You should get a file named "merged_data.csv" in the parent/root folder (not the "data" folder), which is the preprocessed input data.
+5. You should get a file named "merged_data.csv" in the "data" folder.
+This is the preprocessed input data for use in this project.